|

 4. Next, add the flour, baking powder, and salt, mixing the three dry ingredients together on top a bit before stirring into the wet ingredients underneath.

-adding dry ingredients to wet ingredients for gluten free blondies
+Image, taken from above, shows the dry ingredients added to wet ingredients for gluten free blondies

 6. Lastly, stir in chocolate chips